 Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.
+The right to withdraw does not apply to relationships education elements of the RSE curriculum.

-Requests for withdrawal should be put in writing using the form found in Appendix 2 of this policy and addressed to the headteacher.
+Requests for withdrawal should be put in writing using the form found in Appendix 2 of this policy and addressed to the Principal.

 A copy of withdrawal requests will be placed in the pupil's educational record.
-The headteacher will discuss the request with parents and take appropriate action.
+The Principal will discuss the request with parents and take appropriate action.